Zapopan: Economy

-About three-quarters of the municipality's land is used for agriculture and livestock.
-About 15 percent of the land is covered with forests, and the rest are part of the urban area.
-The main crops are maize, sorgo, pumpkin, tomato, snap, avocado, mango, and plum. cows, pigs and poultry are raised.
-Agriculture employs less than 3% of the population.
-About one-third of the population is employed in industry and manufacturing.
+Approximately 75% of the municipality's land is involved in agriculture and livestock, 15% is forested, and the rest are part of the urban area.
+Principal crops include maize, sorghum, pumpkin, tomato, snap beans, avocado, mango, and plum. cattle, pigs and poultry are also raised.
+Agriculture employs less than 3% of the population, while around one-third of the population is employed in industry and manufacturing.
 Major facilities include: Sabritas, Intel, Grupo Bimbo, Flextronics, Motorola, Jaguar Cars and Coca-Cola.
-The rest of the population is involved in trade and services.
+The rest of the population is involved in commerce and services.

 Zapopan features shopping malls, private hospitals and highly valued residential areas.
-Zapopan is the second richest municipality in the country, behind San Pedro Garza García of the Monterrey Metropolitan Area, and one of the richest sub-jurisdictions in America.
+As such, Zapopan is considered one of the wealthiest municipalities in Mexico.